carsonfenimore/libcamlite-rs/README.md

 # libcamlite-rs
-Rust bindings for libcamlite

 This crate brings libcamlite support to rust!

-Specifically, this adds support for accessing libcamera-supported cameras on the raspberry pi.
-It provides a simple, efficient API for getting both the H264 and RGB streams.
+Libcamlite add support for accessing libcamera-supported cameras on the raspberry pi.
+It provides a simple, efficient API for getting simultaneous H264 and RGB streams.
 The H264 stream can be saved to a file or streamed over, say, RTSP (support not included).
 The RGB stream is ideal for passing to an object detection library, such as torch or tflite.

-See https://github.com/carsonfenimore/libcamlite-rs-test for an example, which is roughly as follows:
+As an example, in a few lines we can stream h264/rgb as follows:

-This shows that in a few lines, one can begin writing rust apps that make use of both the h264 and rgb streams.
-Its about as simple as:

     let libcam = LibCamClient::new();